How To Get Rid of Furniture In Japan: An Easy Guide

 An English speaking waste disposal companies for Tokyo

-While arranging oversized garbage is the common route, it’s entirely in Japanese and can be confusing to do.
+While arranging oversized garbage collection via your city office is the common route—the process is typically entirely in Japanese and can thus be confusing.
 Plus, this route can be slow if you need to get rid of furniture and other items quickly.

 Nishida Service is an English-speaking waste disposal company that can pick up sodai gomi and other items for Tokyo residents.
 Be sure to receive a quotation on how much their service would cost.